teohsinyee/resume-parsing/Weekly-progress.md

 ## Week 7 (25-Apr to 29-Apr)
 1. Study Machine Learning (only NN part) course by Andrew Ng
-2. Refine the resume tags (change from 6 tags to 13 tags)
+2. Refine the resume tags
 3. Improvise literature review of 10 papers
 4. Annotate 100 resumes using Doccano